 The schedule of payments for the grants' administration services will be agreed with the Responsible Party before the start of the assignment.
-Payments to the Responsible Party to cover Capacity Building and Administrative (management and operational) costs will be performed on a bimonthly basis and will be linked to deliverables and executed upon submission and acceptance of the Final Report (including Final Financial Report and final list of beneficiaries).
+Payments to the Responsible Party to cover Administrative (management and operational) costs will be performed on a monthly basis and will be linked to deliverables and executed upon submission and acceptance of the Final Report (including Final Financial Report and final list of beneficiaries).

-Upon completion of all the deliverables and acceptance of the Final Report the Responsible Party receives the payment envisaged in the proposal but not exceeding the maximum allocation provided by the donor (EU, Governments of Denmark, Sweden and Switzerland).
+Upon completion of each of six (6) Call for Proposals and acceptance of the Final Report for each competition the Responsible Party receives the payment envisaged in the proposal but not exceeding the maximum allocation provided by the donor (EU, Government of Denmark, Kingdom of Netherlands and Government of Switzerland).

 Prepared by:

 Svitlana Bezymenna, Small Grants Officer

-UN Recovery and Peacebuilding Programme Svitlana Bezymenno
+UN Recovery and Peacebuilding Programme Svitlana Bezymenna

 Reviewed by:

 Rustam Pulatov,

-Community Security and Social Cohesion Specialist, Component Lead l,
+Community Security and Social Cohesion Specialist, Component Lead,

 UN Recovery and Peacebuilding Programme Rustam Pulatov

 Approved by:

 Victor Munteanu, Technical Specialist

-UNDP Recovery and Peacebuilding Programme - Victor Munteanu
+UNDP Recovery and Peacebuilding Programme Victor Munteanu